balacij/nbgrader_utils/README.md

 ## Quick Start

-Create a fresh assignment with nbgrader, and end an auto-graded test cell with the following code:
+Create a fresh assignment with nbgrader and end an auto-graded test cell with the following code:
 ```python
 from nbgrader_utils import T, grade